 - Then there is data.gov.uk - which is part of the government's open data initiative.
 At the time of writing, most of the data was for the very recent past, but it is hoped to include time-series data, so this is worth watching.

-- How much is that? is EH-Net's invaluable calculator for expressing past values in current values, or vice versa, for a range of indicators.
+- Measuringworth is an invaluable calculator for expressing past values in current values, or vice versa, for a range of indicators.
+I find the 'Relative values - UK £' page particularly useful.

 - There is fascinating data (back to 1983) about changing social mores available on line at the website of British Social Attitudes.